 Subscribe to our blog, and we'll send articles straight to your inbox when they're published.

 With the confusing terminology, complicated tax code and the feeling that tax rates are just too high, many business owners hear “taxes” and run the other way.
 However, there is one tax phrase that’s easy to understand and every business owner likes to hear: safe harbor.
 With the de minimis safe harbor election, you can immediately expense certain assets up to $2,500.
 If you have an applicable financial statement (AFS), this goes up to $5,000.
+Subscribe to our blog to get articles like this delivered to your inbox.
 Sound good?
 You must act NOW to ensure that your business is eligible to make this election for the 2018 tax year.

 Do you find yourself stuck performing (sometimes mundane) tasks in areas of your business that might be better off performed by someone else?
 Most small business owners would answer with a resounding “YES!”
 In the ideal world you’d have a chief financial officer who generates financial reports that help you monitor profitability.
 Wouldn’t it also be nice to have a human resources director to coordinate hiring and employee benefits for your business?
 Let’s not forget about a chief technology officer who can make sure your computer network and software are up and running smoothly 24/7.
 If this sounds like a dream come true for your business, join the club of small business owners who would love to delegate accounting, HR and technology tasks to someone else.
 But what if that “someone else” doesn’t exist in your business?